ikgron/list-sorter/README.md

 # Alphabetizer

-- A simple alphabetizer that sorts items into a list by their first character.
+- A simple sorter that organizes items into a list by their first character or length.
 Recognizes characters from different languages.

+- Sort by A-Z, Z-A, Longest to Shortest, or Shortest to Longest.

 - Separate values by semicolon (;) or new line.

-- Able to add new separation methods.